patrickarlt/acetate-site/src/understanding-acetate.md

 ## Configure, Load, Transform, Render

 Acetate sites divide the build process into 4 separate phases called Configure, Load, Transform and Render.
-Each of these phases runs one after the other although many processes within each phase happen asynchronously.
+Each of these phases runs in sequence although many processes within each phase happen asynchronously.

 Refer to the [config file documentation](/documentation/config-file) for more information about which phase a method is part of.

 ### The Configure Phase

-This is the first phase that starts when you initially run Acetate.
+This is the first phase when you initially run Acetate.
 Your configuration file is loaded and tasks are queued for the remaining 3 phases.
 After your configuration file is evaluated, Acetate will setup its own built-in helpers.

 ### The Load Phase